-Supreme Court to hear Mohammed Zubair’s plea to quash six FIRs against him in Uttar Pradesh
+No precipitative action against Mohammed Zubair till July 20, SC orders Uttar Pradesh Police

 Sitapur: Zubair has been booked in Sitapur for calling three Hindutva supremacists hatemongers in a tweet.
 All three of the seers mentioned by Zubair – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.

-Lakhimpur Kheri: In the Lakhimpur Kheri case, an Uttar Pradesh court on Monday sent Zubair to judicial custody for 14 days.
-Zubair was booked in this case in September for fact-checking a report carried by the television channel Sudarshan News about the Israel-Palestine dispute.
+Lakhimpur Kheri: In the Lakhimpur Kheri case, an Uttar Pradesh court on July 11 sent Zubair to judicial custody for 14 days.
+Zubair was booked in September for fact-checking a report carried by the television channel Sudarshan News about the Israel-Palestine dispute.

 The complaint was filed by Ashish Kumar Katiyar, a journalist working with Sudarshan News.
 The police registered a first information report on September 18, 2021, after Katiyar approached a local court seeking directions for the same.